microsoft/WhatTheHack/005-RockPaperScissorsBoom/Coach/04-RunOnAzure.md

 ## Create a private container registry

-1. Create an ACR instance using the [az acr create](https://docs.microsoft.com/cli/azure/acr#az-acr-create) command
+1. Reuse previously created ACR instance using the [az acr create](https://docs.microsoft.com/cli/azure/acr#az-acr-create) command

     ```bash
     # If using the same terminal session, you can recall the previously defined variables $resourceGroupName and $randomIdentifier